Generalized optimal degenerations of Fano varieties: Introduction

 In this paper, we give a generalization of the $\BH$-invariant, namely, the $\BH^g$-invariant for some

-This will lead to the first step degeneration asked in the previous paragraph.
+This will lead to the ``semistable degeneration'' step asked in the previous paragraph.
 We aim to prove the following generalized version of Tian conjecture.

 \begin{thm}[Generalized Tian conjecture] Let $(X,\D)$ be a log Fano pair, and $g:\IR\to\IR_{>0}$ be a smooth strictly increasing function with $\log\circ g$ convex.
-Then the $\BH^g$-invariant (Definition \ref{Definition: H^g invariant}) of $(X,\D)$ admits a unique minimizer $v_0$, which is a special valuation (Theorem \ref{Theorem: special valuation, higher rank f.g.}), such that the central fiber $(\CX_0,\D_{\CX_0},\xi_0)$ of the multistep special degeneration $(\CX,\D_\CX,\xi_0)$ of $(X,\D)$ induced by $v_0$ is $g'$-weighted K-semistable.
-Moreover $(\CX_0,\D_{\CX_0},\xi_0)$ has a unique $g'$-weighted K-polystable special degeneration $(Y,\D_{Y}, \xi_0)$, which admits a $g'$-soliton. \end{thm}
+Then the $\BH^g$-invariant (Definition \ref{Definition: H^g invariant}) of $(X,\D)$ admits a unique minimizer $v_0$, which is a special valuation (Theorem \ref{Theorem: special valuation, higher rank f.g.}), such that the (multistep) special degeneration $(X_0,\D_{0},\xi_0)$ induced by $v_0$ is $g'$-weighted K-semistable (precisely, $(X_0,\D_0)$ is $g'(-\la \sim,\xi_0\ra)$-weighted K-semistable).
+Moreover $(X_0,\D_{0},\xi_0)$ has a unique $g'$-weighted K-polystable special degeneration $(Y,\D_{Y}, \xi_0)$, which admits a $g'$-soliton metric. \end{thm}

 We say that $(Y,\D_{Y}, \xi_0)$ is the {\it $g$-optimal degeneration} of $(X,\D)$.
 The last statement of the theorem has been established by \cite{BLXZ23,HL20}.
 We aim to prove the first part of the theorem.